 The key effect of the CBD in this treatment?
 It’s all down to its ability to stimulate blood flow and the presence of an amino acid, tyrosine, within the oil.
 Tyrosine is said to help maintain hair colour, and it is thought that by waking up vessels in the scalp, CBD may have the potential to encourage hair growth.
 Is there anything these three little letters can’t do?!

 Sold?
 Sorry, there’s a catch…

-Although interest is booming, professional CBD haircare is still an emerging market in the UK and currently, there are only a handful of independent names like H&Co offering products you can take home.
+Although interest is booming, professional CBD haircare is still an emerging market in the UK and currently, there are only a handful of independent names like H&Co offering products for use at home.
 However, with brands including Design.Me introducing CBD oil-based hair serums and scalp scrubs in the USA (where the market is more established), watch this space…